 This whole debt ceiling fight didn’t have to happen.
 It’s never happened before; it didn’t have to happen now.
 It just didn’t.

-The debt-ceiling has been raised over 80 times, including 7 times under President Obama’s immediate predecessor, . . . → Read More: It Didn’t Have to Happen
+The debt-ceiling has been raised over 80 times, including 7 times under President Obama’s immediate predecessor, George W. Bush.
+But . . . → Read More: It Didn’t Have to Happen